 - Cushing syndrome

 Weight gain and difficulty losing weight is a common side effect for several types of medications, like corticosteroids, antipsychotics, and antidepressants, among others (Turer, 2015).
-If you suspect that any of these drugs are slowing your rate of weight loss, consult with your medical provider regarding your options.
+If you suspect that any of these drugs are slowing your weight loss, talk to your medical provider about your options.

 What happens if you lose weight too fast?